bookofproofs/bookofproofs.github.io/_sources/history/19th-century/heaviside.md

 9. He introduced a novel approach to the mechanism of electromagnetic induction.
 10. He developed a notion of a potential function which became fundamental to modern analysis.

-Born 18 May1850, Camden Town, London, England.
+Born 18 May 1850, Camden Town, London, England.
 Died 3 February 1925, Torquay, Devon, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Heaviside/)